 The following pages present statistics and information on:

-See Dementia in priority groups for more information on carers and care needs of people with dementia among different population groups, including among Indigenous Australians and people from culturally and linguistically diverse backgrounds.
+See Dementia in priority groups for more information on carers and care needs of people with dementia among different population groups, including among First Nations people and people from culturally and linguistically diverse backgrounds.